 (7B) The reference in subsection (7A) to performing duties relating to the person’s work does not include attending a function associated with the person’s work that is held on the premises.

-(7) The Commissioner of Police may revoke a notice under subsection (2) by giving to the person a notice of revocation.
+(7) The Commissioner of Police may revoke a barring notice by giving a notice of revocation to the person who is the subject of the barring notice.

 (8) The notice of revocation is to be in a form approved by the Director.

 [Section 115AA inserted: No. 56 of 2010 s.
 30; amended: No. 9 of 2018 s.
-57.]
+57; No. 25 of 2023 s.
+8.]

 115AB.
 Delegation by Commissioner of Police

-(1) The Commissioner of Police may delegate the Commissioner’s functions under section 115AA to a member of the Police Force of or above the rank of Inspector.
+(1) The Commissioner of Police may delegate the Commissioner’s functions under section 115AA to a police officer of or above the rank of Inspector.

 (2) The delegation must be in writing signed by the Commissioner of Police.